-This certifies that being a minister in good standi ng in the Pilgrim Holiness Church, and having given evidence of evangelistic gifts and ability is hereby commissioned as a regular evangelist for one year. is commended to the fellowship of the people e of God everywhere provided spirit, practice, a nd teaching correspond with the Word of God and the Manual of the Pilgrim Holiness Church.
-Praying that ministry may be blessed to the salvation and edification of many souls, we commen d to the keeping of God.
+This certifies that being a

+minister in good standing in the

+Pilgrim Holiness Church, and having given evidence

+of evangelistic gifts and ability is hereby commissioned as a regular evangelist for one year is

+commended to the fellowship of the people of God

+everywhere provided spirit, practice, and teaching correspond with the Word of God and the

+Manual of the Pilgrim Holiness Church.
+Praying

+that ministry may be blessed to the salvation

+and edification of many souls, we commend

+to the keeping of God.

+In Martiness Whence and the second

-In Testimony Whereot, we now amx our names
+In Testimony Whereof, we now affix our names

 this day of 19

 Issued at under authority

 of District Assembly.

--

 District Superintendent

 District Secretary

+and I want to the same of the